LCHCAPITALHUMAIN/simple-scrum/trunk/Timesheet/app/readme.txt

     Running under IntelliJ: You can run the 'Server' run configuration inside intellij

 Info on DB;
-   This project uses H2 DB and will be created on the fly, when you run the project for the first time and also some sample data are loaded using /conf/initial-data.yml and this is trigerred from the class Bootstrap.java
+   This project uses H2 DB and will be created on the fly, when you run the project for the first time and also some sample data are loaded using /conf/initial-data.yml and this is triggered from the class Bootstrap.java